This is the 13th year with Gardener Cary George in charge of the Garden.

 Summer temperatures fluctuated in a moderate range above and below the averages and there was adequate rainfall with several heavy rains in July and August.

-The Fall issue of The Fringed Gentian™ starts off with President Steve Pundt looking forward to the new millennium and remarking on the resurgence of interest in the use of native plants and grasses - exactly what the Eloise Butler Wildflower Garden is intended to maintain and promote.
-Gardener Cary George contributes an article on "Native Grasses for the Home Landscape", describing the five main Prairie grasses at the Eloise Butler Garden: Bluestem, Cordgrass, Porcupine Grass, Switchgrass and Indiangrass.
-Friends member Cathie Baldwin writes about “Magic in the Wildflower Garden” giving us some old plant lore.
+The fall issue of The Fringed Gentian™ starts off with President Steve Pundt looking forward to the new millennium and remarking on the resurgence of interest in the use of native plants and grasses - exactly what the Eloise Butler Wildflower Garden is intended to maintain and promote.
+Gardener Cary George contributed an article on "Native Grasses for the Home Landscape", describing the five main Prairie grasses at the Eloise Butler Garden: Bluestem, Cordgrass, Porcupine Grass, Switchgrass and Indiangrass.
+Friends member and MPRB Naturalist Cathie Baldwin wrote about “Magic in the Wildflower Garden” giving us some old plant lore.
 Did you know that you can forecast the number of children you will have by blowing on a dandelion seed head?
 Both articles are found in the web site archive.
 A poem of the late Betty Bridgman was printed - “First Night of Frost”.
 You will find it in the Poets Corner.
-14 new members have joined since Summer.
+14 new members have joined since summer.

-1999 was the year that Lisa Locken became editor of The Fringed Gentian™, beginning with the Fall issue.
-Lisa was responsible for incorporating photographs into the the publication.
+1999 was the year that Lisa Locken became editor of The Fringed Gentian™, beginning with the fall issue.
+Lisa made extensive use of photos and started a column about our volunteers.
 She remained editor until her death in 2007.

 Weather: The temperatures in late fall spiked well above average in November and December.
 Precipitation was poor from mid-September through the end of the year, leaving the plants to go into deep winter with inadequate soil moisture.
 The was a little snow in December but snow cover at year end was only about two inches.

-Photo top of page: The Garden front gate built in 1991/92 with fencing completed in 1995.
+Photo top of page: The Martha Crone Shelter seen from the Upland Garden in early spring 1999.
 Photo ©G D Bebeau

 Archive of the Friends Newsletter The Fringed Gentian™